Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Background on outer automorphisms of free products

 Every proper $(G,\calf)$-free factor $A$ inherits a decomposition as a free product $A=A_1\ast\dots\ast A_l\ast F_r$ from the splitting of $G$: the factors $A_i$ that arise in this decomposition form a set of representatives of the nontrivial point stabilizers in the minimal $A$-invariant subtree of any relatively free $(G,\calf)$-free splitting.
 We will denote by $\calf_{|A}$ the collection of all the $A$-conjugacy classes of the subgroups $A_i$ from the above decomposition of $A$: this is a free factor system of $A$.

-\paragraph*{Outer space and its closure.}
+\subsection{Outer space and its closure}

-A \emph{Grushko $(G,\calf)$-tree} is a minimal simplicial metric relatively free $(G,\calf)$-tree.
-The \emph{unprojectivized relative Outer space} $\calo$ is the space of all $G$-equivariant isometry classes of Grushko $(G,\calf)$-trees \cite{CV,GL}.
-We denote by $\mathbb{P}\calo$ the projectivized Outer space, where trees are considered up to homothety instead of isometry.
-In the sequel, when $\calf$ is clear from context, we will simply say `Grushko tree' instead of `Grushko $(G,\calf)$-tree'.
+A \emph{Grushko $(G,\calf)$-tree} is a minimal simplicial metric relatively free $(G,\calf)$-tree (in the sequel, when $\calf$ is clear from context, we will simply say `Grushko tree').
+The \emph{unprojectivized relative Outer space} $\calo$ is the space of all $G$-equivariant isometry classes of Grushko $(G,\calf)$-trees \cite{CV,GL}, and we denote by $\mathbb{P}\calo$ the projectivized Outer space, where trees are considered up to homothety instead of isometry.
+The set $\bbP\calo$ has a natural structure of a simplicial complex (with missing faces) but this complex is in general locally infinite and we will not use the corresponding weak topology.
+Instead, we equip $\calo$ with the equivariant Gromov--Hausdorff topology introduced by Paulin in \cite{Pau}, which coincide with the translation lengths topology \cite{Pau2}.
+We equip $\bbP\calo$ with the quotient topology.

-The closure $\baro$ of $\calo$ in the space of all nontrivial $(G,\calf)$-trees (equipped with the equivariant Gromov--Hausdorff topology introduced in \cite{Pau}) is equal to the space of all \emph{very small} $(G,\calf)$-trees, i.e.\ those trees $T$ for which stabilizers of nondegenerate tripods are trivial, and stabilizers of nondegenerate arcs are either trivial, or isomorphic to $\mathbb{Z}$, root-closed, and nonperipheral \cite{CL,BeF2,Hor2}.
+The closure $\baro$ of $\calo$ in the space of all minimal nontrivial $(G,\calf)$-trees (equipped with the equivariant Gromov--Hausdorff topology, or equivalently with the translation lengths topology \cite{Pau2}) is equal to the space of all \emph{very small} $(G,\calf)$-trees, i.e.\ those trees $T$ for which stabilizers of nondegenerate tripods are trivial, and stabilizers of nondegenerate arcs are either trivial, or isomorphic to $\mathbb{Z}$, root-closed, and nonperipheral \cite{CL,BeF2,Hor2}.
+We denote by $\mathbb{P}\baro$ the projectivization of $\baro$, equipped with the quotient topology.
+This is a compact space, as was proved by Culler and Morgan in \cite{CM} (see also \cite[Theorem~1]{Hor2} in this setting).
 We let $\partial\calo:=\overline{\calo}\setminus\calo$.
+We warn the reader that $\partial\calo$ is not closed in $\overline{\calo}$ in general, see \cite[Figure 2]{Gui00} for an explicit example of a sequence of trees in $\partial\calo$ converging to a point in $\calo$.
+Similarly in the projective setting, $\bbP\calo$ is not open in $\bbP\baro$.